-Ashburn, VA – October 12, 2018 – The Association of School Business Officials International (ASBO) is proud to recognize Manassas Park City Schools for excellence in budget presentation with the Meritorious Budget Award (MBA) for the 2018–2019 budget year.
-ASBO International's MBA and Pathway to the MBA promote and recognize best budget presentation practices in school districts.
+January 9, 2020 – The Association of School Business Officials International (ASBO) is proud to recognize Manassas Park City Schools for excellence in budget presentation with the Meritorious Budget Award (MBA) for the 2019–2020 budget year.

-Representing less than 1% of high school seniors in the state, Teresa Elam of Manassas Park High School has been named a Semifinalist in the National Merit Scholarship Program.
-Semifinalists of this prestigious program show exceptional academic ability and potential for success in rigorous college studies.
+Ryan Elam of Manassas Park High School has been named a Semifinalist in the National Merit Scholarship Program.

 This convenient online payment service provides a quick and easy way to pay for school-related purchases.
 You can now pay for items such as meal payments, technology fee, field trips, PE uniforms, and more using your credit/debit card or electronic check.

 Colin Bouchillon was named a state-level finalist for the Presidential Award for Excellence in Mathematics and Science Teaching.
 Bouchillon, an 8-year veteran of Manassas Park High School, is one of three state finalists for Science.
 This prestigious award recognizes teachers that have deep content knowledge of the subjects they teach as well as the ability to motivate and enable students to be successful in those areas.

 The largest graduating class in Manassas Park City Schools' history celebrated academic achievement and scholarship awards during the 2019 Annual Honors Assembly, Thursday, June 6.